chesterwizzle/Haikuverse/README.md

 * **Designed for Humans:** Haikuverse is architected as a cohesive creative experience designed to elevate human dignity, democratize access to powerful AI, and unleash creativity.
 The application serves as a dynamic partner in creative exploration, augmenting human artistry rather than replacing it.
 From the intuitive interface to the creator-centric controls, the entire experience is crafted to foster a rewarding community and maximize the inherent human delight in discovery and self-expression.

 * **Secure & Resilient Without Compromise:** The application is built on a scalable serverless backend using **Google Cloud Functions** and **Firestore**.
-Security is paramount, enforced through **Firebase App Check** attestation and a data model that strictly segregates private and public user data.
+Security is paramount, enforced through **Firebase App Check** attestation, a data model that strictly segregates private and public user data, and a full suite of account management tools.
 The system even includes self-healing maintenance functions for its `Knowledge Graph`, designed for long-term data integrity and resilience.

+* **Empowerment Through Full Data Sovereignty:** Haikuverse puts you in complete control of your digital identity.
+The application provides a full suite of account management tools, including secure in-app password changes and a comprehensive, irreversible account deletion process.
+This isn't just a simple database entry removal; it's a robust, cascading operation that permanently erases every trace of a user's presence—from authentication records and profile data to every published star, comment, and stored media file—ensuring true data permanence and the ultimate right to be forgotten.

 * **Accessible & Fair for All Creators:** The application is supported by a transparent and ethical subscription model managed through the **Google Play Store**.
 With distinct tiers designed for both casual poets and dedicated creators, plus flexible, non-expiring Quota Boosts, you can choose the level of access that fits your creative practice.
 An ethical spending cap of $250 per month ensures a responsible and human-centric experience for everyone.

 * **Co-Create Techno-Poetic Art:** Guide powerful AI partners (**Gemini**, **Imagen 3**, and **Text-to-Speech**) to transform your creative spark into multi-sensory experiences.
 Move beyond simple generation to augment your artistry, weaving evocative haiku, stunning visuals, and dynamic audio narrations into a unified whole.